 - Many Islamic countries have outlawed this practice including Bangladesh, Pakistan and Indonesia.
 There is no reason for a democratic and secular India to continue this lopsided practice.

-- It goes against the constitutional principles of gender equality, secularism, right to life of dignity, etc. It goes against Article 14 (Right to Equality) and Article 15(1) which states that there shall be no discrimination against any citizen on the basis of gender, race, etc. and this kind of talaq is biased against the interests of women.
+- It goes against the constitutional principles of gender equality, secularism, right to life of dignity, etc. It goes against Article 14 (Right to Equality) and Article 15(1) which states that there shall be no discrimination against any citizen based on gender, race, etc. and this kind of talaq is biased against the interests of women.

-- The constitution of the country says that it shall strive to bring a uniform civil code for the entire country.
+- The constitution of India says that it shall strive to bring a uniform civil code for the entire country.
 Doing away with triple talaq will definitely be a step closer to the constitution-makers’ dream of having a uniform civil code for all citizens.

 - However, the National Commission of Women says that this matter cannot be linked to uniform civil code.
 Nevertheless, it should be banned in order to protect the interests of Muslim women.